paulrobello/par_infini_sweeper/README.md

 ## Scoring

 The main grid consists of 8x8 sub grids.
-Depending the difficulty level, the number of mines in each sub grid will vary.
+When all cells that are not mines in a sub grid are uncovered the sub grid is marked solved turns a darker gray and flags are placed on any mines that are not already flagged.
 * Easy: 8 mines
 * Medium: 12 mines
 * Hard: 16 mines